Skip to content

 Solve 73 x 6 using short multiplication

-If you want to know more about using short multiplication to solve problems have a look at lesson 4 of our Year 4 Maths scheme ‘Multiplying Doubles and Digits’.
+If you want to know more about using short multiplication to solve problems explore lesson 4 of our Year 4 Maths scheme ‘Multiplying Doubles and Digits’.

 This ready-to-teach lesson pack introduces using short multiplication to solve multiplication problems.
 It contains detailed planning, informative teaching slides, and engaging worksheets all designed to cover Year 4 Maths National Curriculum objectives.